SuetoneCarneiro/beecrowd-problems/README.md

  If you don't know, beecrowd is a plataform that you can practice your programming skills.
 There is a lot of problems from basics until advanced algorithms, paradigms and data structures.
  Choose your favorite language and have fun!

- For more information, acess: [beecrowd.com](www.beecrowd.com.br/judge/en)
+ For more information, access: [beecrowd.com](www.beecrowd.com.br/judge/en)